andypike/rectify/readme.md

 ## Form Objects

-The role of the Form Object is to mange the input data for a given action.
+The role of the Form Object is to manage the input data for a given action.
 It validates data and only allows whitelisted attributes (replacing the need for Strong Parameters).
 This is a departure from "The Rails Way" where the model contains the validations.
 Form Objects help to reduce the weight of your models